Rokaskl/postit_exercise/README.md

 ### **`POST /clients/{id}/update-post-code`**

-This endpoint calls the [PostIt API](https://postit.lt/API/) to update the "PostCode" for the client.
+This endpoint calls the [PostIt API](https://postit.lt/API/) to update the `PostCode` for the client.

 ## User Interface